 Except as expressly provided to the contrary in these articles, no fee shall be charged for the issue of a share certificate.

-Any two or more certificates representing shares of any one class held by any member may at his request be cancelled and a single new certificate issued.
+Any two or more certificates representing shares of any one class held by any member may at the member's request be cancelled and a single new certificate issued.

-If any member surrenders for cancellation a certificate representing shares held by him and requests the Company to issue two or more certificates representing those shares in such proportions as he may specify, the board may, if it thinks fit, comply with the request on payment of such fee (if any) as the board may decide.
+If any member surrenders for cancellation a certificate representing shares held by that member and requests the Company to issue two or more certificates representing those shares in such proportions as that member may specify, the board may, if it thinks fit, comply with the request on payment of such fee (if any) as the board may decide.

 If a certificate is damaged or defaced or alleged to have been lost, stolen or destroyed, a new certificate representing the same shares may be issued on compliance with such conditions as to evidence, indemnity and security for such indemnity as the board may think fit and on payment of any exceptional expenses of the Company incidental to its investigation of the evidence and preparation of the indemnity and security and, if damaged or defaced, on delivery up of the old certificate.